 Although the State Party has not yet submitted the requested finalized version of the Management Plan nor a request for a minor boundary modification, important efforts seem to have been made to improve the management and conservation of the property.
 The four studies carried out are important sources of knowledge from the archaeological and historical points of view, while the conservation and restoration works appear to be based on rigorous scientific grounds and respond to urgent conservation needs.
 However, the rationale of the initiative to develop a Conservation Master Plan is not clear, nor is the latter's link to the requested finalized Management Plan.
-The objectives of this initiative should be explained and its potential impact on the overall conservation and management of the property evaluated.
-Furthermore, the articulation between the conservation, management and research initiatives undertaken by the State Party is not specified, hence there are some difficulties in understanding how these have been planned and prioritized.
+The objectives of this initiative should be explained and its potential impact on the overall conservation, management and research initiatives undertaken by the State Party is not specified, hence there are some difficulties in understanding how these have been planned and prioritized.
 Finally, the fact that the request for a minor boundary modification to enlarge the buffer zone has still not been submitted raises some concern.